Header image

 The University Of Adelaide

-Engineering Carbon-Based Nanohybrids for Sustainable Water Purification
+Keynote Presentation: Engineering Carbon Catalysts for Sustainable Water Purification

 Dr Xiaoguang Duan is an Associate Professor at the School of Chemical Engineering, The University of Adelaide.
 His research areas focus on catalytic engineering, functional materials, advanced water purification technologies.
 Dr Duan has published over 300 peer-reviewed research papers in Nature Water, Nature Communications, Chemical Review, Chemical Society Review, Advanced Materials, Angew Chem Int Ed, ACS Catalysis etc. His publications received >44,000 citations with h-index of 111.
 He is a highly cited researcher in ‘Environment/Ecology’ and ’Chemistry’, and received the ‘MIT Technology Review Innovator Under 35’, ACS ‘James J. Morgan’ Awards, and Young Tall Poppy Award.